dijashis/TP_WORKFLOW_SNAKEMAKE/README.md

 	└── results

  ## WORKFLOW STEPS
-  Same steps as in (https://github.com/dijashis/Projet_HPC)
+  Same steps as in this repository (https://github.com/dijashis/Projet_HPC)